Life Insurance Drug Test: What to Expect in 2026

 Insurers deny applications for hard drugs like cocaine, methamphetamine and heroin.
 Reapply after completing a sustained period of sobriety to increase the chance of approval.

-Some insurers postpone marijuana applications rather than deny them outright.
-Different insurers have different underwriting guidelines for marijuana.
+Some insurers postpone marijuana applications rather than deny them outright, and underwriting guidelines vary by insurer.

 Positive for Prescription Drug Use